What are LFP, NMC, NCA Batteries in Electric Cars?

-Battery manufacturers from the likes of Contemporary Amperex Technology Co.
-Limited (CATL), Panasonic, Samsung SDI, LG Energy Solution, BYD and more are rapidly developing new batteries that are more energy dense, lighter, safer, and more sustainable and affordable.
+Battery manufacturers such as Contemporary Amperex Technology Co.
+Limited (CATL), Panasonic, Samsung SDI, LG Energy Solution, and BYD are rapidly developing new batteries that are more energy dense, lighter, safer, more sustainable and, importantly, affordable.

-For example, all BYD electric cars use its proprietary ‘Blade Battery’ technology where long, thin cells are stacked closely together to provide structural integrity for the LFP pack – instead of using box-shaped modules to house each cell.
-Due to this space saving, the Shenzhen automaker claims 50 per cent more energy density and is said to be safer in extreme weather conditions.
+For example, all BYD electric cars use its proprietary ‘Blade Battery’ technology, which uses LFP cells shaped in long, thin modules that are stacked closely together to provide structural integrity for the vehicle – instead of using box-shaped modules.
+Due to this space saving, the Shenzhen automaker claims 50 per cent more energy density and is said to be safer in extreme weather conditions and puncture tests.

-Similarly, Tesla is trialling its ‘4680’ cells built by Panasonic, LG and Samsung on some Model Y crossovers made in Texas.
-With a 46mm diameter, 80mm length and tab-less design, the cylindrical cell allows for a claimed five times improvement in energy density, six times increase in power, and 16 per cent increase in driving range.
-It is also part of the vehicle structure and cheaper to produce (around 56 per cent cost per kWh cheaper).
+Similarly, Tesla is trialling its ‘4680’ cells based on a nickel-cobalt-manganese (NCM) chemistry on some Texas-made Model Y electric SUVs.
+The cylindrical cell allows for a claimed five times improvement in energy density, six times increase in power, and 16 per cent increase in driving range.
+It is also part of the vehicle structure and cheaper to produce (around 56 per cent cost per kWh claimed).

 Stay up to date with the latest EV news